 Although laser eye surgery is permanent, there is a small chance with all procedures that you may need a retreatment.
 We will cover the cost of this for 2 years post surgery.
 If retreatment is needed it will almost always become apparent within the first 3-6 months.

 For patients travelling from outside of the Greater Wellington Region we offer an accommodation package as part of our service.
 This is a one off complimentary offer for your initial assessment and surgery.
 We provide two nights accommodation at the C Hotel on Cuba St, which is just a block away from our clinic.
-This allows for the medical assessment to be done on a Tuesday, followed by surgery on Wednesday and then you will have your day one follow up appointment on Thursday, before heading home.
+This allows for the medical assessment to be done on a Monday, followed by surgery on Tuesday.
+Then you will have your day one follow up appointment on Wednesday, before heading home.

 For patients in the Hawkes Bay region, we have a clinic in Napier where the medical assessment can be done by our Ophthalmologist, Dr Logan.
 Therefore you will only require one nights accommodation in Wellington (the night after surgery) to then have your day one follow up appointment at our clinic in Wellington.
 All further follow ups will either be at our Napier clinic with Dr Logan or our Optometrist, or at your local Optometrist when needed.